kubernetes/kops/docs/arguments.md

 `dns-zone` controls the Route53 hosted zone in which DNS records will be created.
 It can either by the name of the hosted zone (`example.com`), or it can be the ID of the hosted zone (`Z1GABCD1ABC2DEF`)

-Suppose you're creating a cluster named "dev.kubernetes.example.com`:
+Suppose you are creating a cluster named "dev.kubernetes.example.com`:

 * You can specify a `--dns-zone=example.com` (you can have subdomains in a hosted zone)
 * You could also use `--dns-zone=kubernetes.example.com`